-The Kia Oval, is an international cricket ground in the heart of London; less than 2 miles from Buckingham Palace and the London Eye, with a huge number of hotels and great transport links all over London and beyond.
+For 2024 we are back again to The Kia Oval in London.
+An international cricket ground in the heart of London; less than 2 miles from Buckingham Palace and the London Eye, with a huge number of hotels and great transport links all over London and beyond.

 The Oval has been the home ground of Surrey County Cricket Club since it opened in 1845.
 It was the first ground in England to host international Test Cricket in September 1880.
 The Mens and Women’s Ashes will be hosted there over the Summer.